mugen609/bigbox-native-res-setup/GameMaze.md

 ## SSH for File Transfers
-A core goal of this setup is to boot directly into BigBox with no keyboard or mouse interaction.
+GameMaze is gamepad-focused with no mouse or keyboard, making it difficult to manage files (adding ROMs, programs, etc.) or use web browsers.

-SSH/SFTP lets you transfer files from another PC (e.g., WinSCP) without touching the emulation system’s UI.
+To solve this, you can do everything on your main PC with keyboard and mouse, then transfer files to the emulation PC seamlessly - no password needed (after initial setup), no cables between PCs.

 ### Why key-based SSH?
 - Preserves gamepad-only operation: You can keep windows-login password-free while still transferring files remotely.